 May 2005 graduates reported an 86 percent success rate in finding employment or being accepted into graduate school.
 More than 490 companies posted jobs for undergraduate business students through Texas A&M’s Career Center during 2004-2005, a 45 percent increase from the prior academic year.
 Among them were 88 Fortune 500 companies.

-Mays’ business education complex is equipped with the latest technology and wireless access throughout the building, and includes the West Campus Library, a dedicated business research library open 24/5.
+Mays’ business education complex is equipped with the latest technology and wireless access throughout the building, and includes the Business Library & Collaboration Commons, a dedicated business research library open 24/5.
 The school’s Reliant Energy Securities and Commodities Trading Center is also ground zero for giving students first-hand experience with state-of-the-art trading and risk management platforms.

 The business school is also implementing an innovative program that lasts students’ entire undergraduate careers and arms them with business and life skills in integrative learning communities.
 Called “Transitions” because it shepherds the transition into college, through college and on to students’ professional lives, the program will be offered to all 850 incoming freshman in fall 2006.